 ■ Superior customer experiences

 It is a given that organizations need to utilize the benefits of both Agile and DevOps to develop a quality software application and continue to upgrade it for omnichannel environments or any new requirement.
-The best part of aligning DevOps quality assurance with agile testing is that a functional feedback mechanism becomes part of the value chain.
+The best part of aligning DevOps quality assurance with agile testing(link is external) is that a functional feedback mechanism becomes part of the value chain.
 The mechanism with a fast feedback loop helps in achieving alignment between what the users or market demands and what the business has planned.

 How to Drive End-to-End Agility with Agile and DevOps Testing Strategy

 The link between better agility in software development and IT operations is evident.
-Thus, many organizations are already opting for DevOps implementation as the next step in their digital journey.
+Thus, many organizations are already opting for DevOps implementation(link is external) as the next step in their digital journey.
 In the end, it is the combination of Agile and DevOps, which is going to usher in attributes like flexibility, digital readiness, agility, and responsiveness for enterprises.

 Besides, with the rising menace of cybersecurity challenges, security as an integral aspect of software development needs to be underpinned.
 This calls for enabling DevSecOps in extension to Agile wherein every member manning various processes in the SDLC has to be sensitized to the need for upholding security.
-Accordingly, QA specialists, be it as part of the Agile sprint or belonging to the IT operations setup, have to identify and plug any vulnerabilities in the application under development and post delivery as well.
+Accordingly, QA specialists(link is external), be it as part of the Agile sprint or belonging to the IT operations setup, have to identify and plug any vulnerabilities in the application under development and post delivery as well.
 Also, based on the feedback loop, the security aspect, besides quality, should be constantly monitored and upgraded.

 The ability of the IT infrastructure to respond quickly and effectively to the changing business and customer requirements means agility should be baked into the SDLC comprising processes like design, develop, test, deploy, and refinement.
 Thus, a combination of Agile and DevOps methodologies is critical to cover and transform both development and operations.
 The two-way process allows the development of software by considering the challenges of real-world operations.
 The Agile and DevOps testing ensures developers get the relevant feedback from operations to fix bugs quickly and improve the quality of services to the end-customers.